wheaney/XRLinuxDriver/README.md

 If you're looking for a 3dof virtual display, this driver by itself does not provide that functionality; instead, see [Breezy](https://github.com/wheaney/breezy-desktop) or [use the Steam Deck plugin](#steam-deck-via-decky-loader) which installs Breezy under the hood.

-## Before use

-The driver is provided as-is and it's free to use.
-However the contributors can neither guarantee that it will work or that it won't damage your device since all of it is based on reverse-engineering instead of public documentation.
-The contributors are not responsible for proper or even official support.
-So use it at your own risk!

 ## Usage

 ### Steam Deck via Decky Loader